Looking to get healthy? Here's why we recommend the new Nutribullet Slow Juicer | CNN Underscored

 Not gonna lie: The pandemic wreaked some serious havoc on my waistline.
 Stress baking, over-imbibing and choosing Netflix binges over workout sessions have the words “beach season” striking terror in my heart.
 So when I had the opportunity to test the new Nutribullet Slow Juicer, I leapt from my well-worn perch on the couch, ran to the store to stock my fridge with lots of fruits and veggies and got busy juicing my way back to a healthy wellness plan.

-With a kitchen counter that quickly began to resemble a farmers market, I plowed through the included recipe guide, getting a little thrill with each strawberry, orange, lemon, handful of greens, spear of pineapple or chunk of ginger root I sent down the juicing shoot.
+With a kitchen counter that quickly began to resemble a farmers market, I plowed through the included recipe guide, getting a little thrill with each strawberry, orange, lemon, handful of greens, spear of pineapple or chunk of ginger root I sent down the juicing chute.
 But is the new machine, now available for $199.99, worth its price tag?
 Read on to find out.

 - Nutribullet Slow Juicer (starting at $199.99; nutribullet.com)